minsau/fastapi-template/README.md

 - CELERY_IMAGE_NAME: Identifier for celery image (ex. fastapi-template-celery)
 - DOCKERHUB_PASS: Docker hub pass for push image
 - DOCKERHUB_USERNAME: Docker hub user for push image

+## Monitoring
+In order to use this project as a base for common projects it must have a way to monitor how the things are in prod environments for this it has a basic integration with [Sentry](https://docs.sentry.io/) (I love it) to track unhandled errors and verify all the path of it,  and new relic in order to track app performance.

+this is an optional feature that I recommend to consider but if don't want it you can skip this configuration.

+For Sentry we need next env vars:
+- SENTRY_DSN: You can obtain it in your sentry account

+For New Relic we need next env vars:
+- NEW_RELIC_CONFIG_FILE: This is almost a constant, usually will have `newrelic.ini` as value, but you can change it for something that fits you.
+- NEW_RELIC_LICENSE_KEY: Seriously?
+- NEW_RELIC_ENVIRONMENT: This var indicates in what environment is happening the things, and is used for custom configurations.

+Additionally you can use Slack to receive some alerts from both services.

 ## Deployment

 Important, this project should be considered as an initial template, depending on your business necessities you will need to update a lot of things, so, although I want to create 360 project the deployment section should be coped by you.